cellplatform/platform-0.1.0/code/npm.express/README.md

 const getContext = async () => {
   return {
-    name: 'my-module', // The name of the NPM module being managed.
+    name: 'my-module',                        // Name of the NPM module being managed.
-    dir: '/path/to/working/folder', // The directory where versions are downloaded to.
+    downloadDir: '/path/to/download/folder',  // Directory where latest NPM version is downloaded to.
   };
 };